maithili-k/lsg-pbs/source/pbs-jobs.rst

   qstat -f 6401 # replace 6401 with your jobID, this will give more details

-13. Once the job is ready the status will be (or dont show this part and ask if anyone has a different output)
+12. Once the job is ready the status will be:
  .. code-block:: console

   qstat 6401